Backroads Trip Leaders: The Roles of a Trip Leader

 Regional Experts and Trip Experts

 This position supports our various technology and equipment systems in the field.
-Regional Systems Specialists work closely with our Logistics and Transportation Department as well as the Leader Development department in making field operations smooth for all staff in centralized regions.
+Operations Experts work closely with our Logistics and Transportation Department as well as the Leader Development department in making field operations smooth for all staff in centralized regions.

 Hiring & Training Specialist and New Leader Mentor